mhornstein/Cloudinary-Test/Part3/part3.md

-# Tutorial: Apply Image Transformations with the JavaScript SDK
+# Tutorial: Build an Interactive Image Transformer with Cloudinary's JS SDK

 ## Meta description

-Build a simple HTML/CSS/JS app that uses the Cloudinary JavaScript SDK to load images and apply transformations like resizing, text overlays, and effects.
+Build a simple HTML/CSS/JS app that uses the Cloudinary JavaScript SDK to load images and apply transformations like resizing and overlays, and even experiment with AI-powered effects.

 ---